karrot-dev/yunity.org/user/pages/08.events/2017-09-13-neuried-hackweek/item.md

 ---
 title: "Foodsaving worldwide summer camp & hackweek"
-date: "2017-09-13"
+date: "2017-08-22"
 continue_link: false
 taxonomy:
     category: events
 published: true
 ---

+Our last [hackathon in July](../2017-06-14-hackathon) was enjoyed by everyone.
+You can read a retrospective about it in [this heartbeat](/heartbeat/2017-07-23).

-To further fuel the progress on [foodsaving.world](https://foodsaving.world) and the foodsaving worldwide network, Tilmann invites coders and foodsaving activists to a lovely place in the Bavarian countryside.
+To further fuel progress on [foodsaving.world](https://foodsaving.world) and the foodsaving worldwide network, we plan a summer camp & hackweek in the mid of September.

 ## Why?

+Set up a temporary productive working environment for coders and foodsaving activists in a lovely place in Bavarian countryside.

-We will
+We will:

 - improve existing functionality on foodsaving.world
-- think about and plan new features
+- plan new features
-- discuss ways to increase the foodsaving network together with foodsharing.de
+- discuss ways to increase the foodsaving worldwide network together with foodsharing.de
+- improve communication inside and outside of the foodsaving.world team

+If you want to know more about foodsaving.world and foodsaving worldwide, this [wiki overview article](https://yunity.atlassian.net/wiki/spaces/FSINT/overview) and [this recent blog post](https://blog.foodsaving.world/2017/08/13/some-answers.html) might be helpful.

 Besides that, expect to have a great time in beautiful nature together with lovely people!